g4n3sha5/MatiVAted/readME.md

 + HTMX

 # Future development
-For year 2023/2024 the app is planned to be rebuild with React Native.
+For year 2023/2024 the app is planned to be rebuild with React.

 ![logo](https://user-images.githubusercontent.com/116462435/227205699-fc9fae9f-02a4-4240-b9c3-9eccc002573f.png)